ziyuchen7/SpecNet2/README.md

 Packages for the python virtual environment are listed in "./python/requirement.txt".
 To train a network, run the command -- python main.py para.json (or mnist_para.json).
 Network architecture and hyperparameters are encoded in the json files.

-Contact ziyu@math.duke.edu if you have any issue to run the code.
+Contact ziyuchen@umass.edu if you have any issue to run the code.